SuperSecureHuman/supersecurehuman.github.io/_posts/2022-12-09-Mixed-Presision-Training.md

 According to IEEE standards, there are various levels of precision that can be used to represent floating point numbers, ranging from binary16 (half-precision) to binary256 (octuple-precision).
 Here the number after binary represents the number of bits available to represent the number.

-For a long time, deep learning has used FP32 (usually reffered as single-precision) to represent all the parameters.
+For a long time, deep learning has used FP32 (usually referred as single-precision) to represent all the parameters.

 ## Mixed Precision Training

-Note: Here, I'll be trying to provide a jist of this topic from the implementation part of the paper.
+Note: Here, I'll be trying to provide a gist of this topic from the implementation part of the paper.
 For more details, please refer to the paper.

 The idea is to store the weights, activations and gradients in FP16.
 But doing so, will narrow down the range than single precision.
 To overcome this, the following is done:

 1. Maintaining a single precision copy of the weights which accumulates the gradients after every iteration (this copy is rounded off to FP16 during forward and backward pass).
 2. A method called `loss-scaling` to preserve gradients with very small magnitudes.
-3. Finally, half precision arithmetic that accumlates the gradients in FP32, that is rounded off to FP16 before storing to memory.
+3. Finally, half precision arithmetic that accumulates the gradients in FP32, that is rounded off to FP16 before storing to memory.

 ### FP32 Master Copy of Weights

 To match the accuracy of the single precision model, an FP32 is stored, and parameters are updated during optimizer step.

-In each iteration, an FP16 copy of the master weights is used to compute the forward and backward pass, halving the storage and bandwidth requrements during the training.
+In each iteration, an FP16 copy of the master weights is used to compute the forward and backward pass, halving the storage and bandwidth requirements during the training.

 From nvidia's paper

 ![Half Pres Flow](https://i.imgur.com/a0LPdAO.jpg)

 Reason to maintain a master copy of the weights is to use them, incase the gradient becomes too small to be represented in FP16 (basically, it becomes 0 in FP16, but in FP32, it has some value), and when this small value is multiplied with the learning rate, it becomes even smaller.
 In order to account this, master copy is updated in such cases at single precision.
-Ignoring this might adversely affect the model performace.
+Ignoring this might adversely affect the model performance.

-Even though maintaing a master copy would mean that we need more memory, the impact on overall memory usage, which is usually dominated by saving of activations for reuse duing backward pass.
-Processing these in FP32 would mean that we have roughly halved the memory reqirements.
+Even though maintaining a master copy would mean that we need more memory, the impact on overall memory usage, which is usually dominated by saving of activations for reuse during backward pass.
+Processing these in FP32 would mean that we have roughly halved the memory requirements.

 ### Scaling Loss